deltachat/securejoin/source/new.rst

    b) If any verification fails,
    Alice's device signals
-   "Could not establish secure connection to Bob" and the protocol terminates.
+   "Cannot establish guaranteed end-to-end encryption with Bob" and the protocol terminates.

+..
+  TODO: We don't show "Secure contact with Bob <bob-adr> established"
 6. If the verification succeeds on Alice's device

    a) shows "Secure contact with Bob <bob-adr> established".